jytime/Deep-SfM-Revisited/README.md

 The CUDA extension would be installed as 'essential_matrix'.
 Tested under Ubuntu and CUDA 10.1.

+## Acknowledgment:

+Thanks [Shihao Jiang](https://zacjiang.github.io/) and [Dylan Campbell](https://sites.google.com/view/djcampbell/) for sharing the implementation of the GPU-accelerated RANSAC Five-point algorithm.
+We really appreciate the valuable feedback from our area chairs and reviewers.
+We would like to thank Charles Loop for helpful discussions and Ke Chen for providing field test images from NVIDIA AV cars

+## BibTex:

 ```
 @article{wang2021deep,
   title={Deep Two-View Structure-from-Motion Revisited},